hybridgroup/kidsrubyinstaller-windows/README.md

   > rake build

-6. Use Inno Setup to package RailsInstaller
+6. Use Inno Setup to package KidsRubyInstaller

   > rake package

-7. Use the generated RailsInstaller.exe, be happy and prosperous!
+7. Use the generated KidsRubyInstaller.exe, be happy and prosperous!
 Be sure to share it with all of your friends!

+### Releasing a new version

+1. Update VERSION.txt

+2. Update CHANGELOG.txt

 ### Development Kit (DevKit)